 The Canon EOS-D30 and the Sony Alpha 7S II are two digital cameras that were officially introduced, respectively, in May 2000 and September 2015.
-The Canon D30 is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (Canon D30) and a full frame (A7S II) sensor.
+The D30 is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (D30) and a full frame (A7S II) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Sony provides 12 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS-D30 and the Sony Alpha 7S II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.